icnu/neuron-bot/README.md

 The project uses the following external components:
 - **SNS Aggregator:** For up-to-date SNS data
 - **Internet Identity:** For authentication

+## Security

+The ephemeral Internet Identity principal, it's private keys and the delegation data are all encrypted and stored in the Registry Canister using VetKeys on ICP.
+The `Registry Canister` grants access to the keys, only to the `Proxy Agent` by verifying the Nitro TEE Attestations, and matching the running image hash to the last release.
+This ensures the sensitive data is not exposed in any way.

 ## Deployed Canisters
 - Frontend Canister: [bv6mc-zqaaa-aaaam-aenqa-cai](https://dashboard.internetcomputer.org/canister/bv6mc-zqaaa-aaaam-aenqa-cai)